Yoric/ronin-time-bureaucrats/time-travel.md

 This has been formulated as the Law of Observable Contradictions.

 * An action by a Time Traveler \(or a group of Time Travelers\) increases Paradox if and only if it causes a contradiction with respect to whatever that Time Traveler has observed in their subjective past.
 * However, if the apparent observable contradiction that may be explained reasonably enough to be waved away will cause little-to-no Paradox increase.
+More details on Explanation will be discussed in chapter Where, When and How: The Rules.
 * Too much Paradox will eventually cause the local Continuum to fold into a Pocket Continuum.
 That is not good.

 Example: